EDUCATION & SPECIAL LICENSE(S)/CERTIFICATIONS:

 Ability to produce written reports, memorandums, field notes, press releases and required forms, using a computer.

-Ability to pass the annual Physical Ability Test (PAT)
+Ability to pass the annual Physical Ability Test (PAT).

 See physical requirement as listed in the police officer job description.

-SEE ESSENTIAL FUNCTIONS ATTACHED FOR ADDITIONAL PHYSICAL REQUIREMENTS
+SEE ESSENTIAL FUNCTIONS ATTACHED FOR ADDITIONAL PHYSICAL REQUIREMENTS.

 SUPERVISORY RESPONSIBILITY (Direct & Indirect):

-- Police Sergeants and various civilian supervisors.
+Direct - Police Sergeants and various professional staff supervisors.

-- Various personnel within the Police Department
+Indirect - Police Officers - Various personnel within the Police Department

 The preceding job description has been designed to indicate the general nature and level of work performed by employees within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees assigned to this job.